Robot-Wealth/rsims/README.md

 ## Approach to calculating position deltas

 Position deltas are calculated using the trade buffer approach.
-Positions are rebalanced once they deviate from their target by more than a user-supplied `trade_buffer`.
+Positions are rebalanced once they deviate from their target by more than a user-supplied `trade_buffer` percentage of the target weight.
 Rebalancing happens slightly differently depending on the commission model used:

 - for minimum commission backtesting, rebalance back to the target weight
 - for fixed commission backtesting, rebalance back to the target weight plus/minus the trade buffer